dmerrill6/BitBox/README.md

 We had about six hours to do it and the initial version still broke some pages and violated the [Chrome Branding Guidlines](https://developer.chrome.com/webstore/branding#logos) so it stayed in the Chrome store for only some hours initially.

+It is now part of the Chrome store but if it works at all, it is Hackathon quality at best.

 Team
 ----